Supplying power from a wall outlet (wall socket)

 - Only connect the USB cable to the camera or disconnect the USB cable from the camera while the camera is turned off.

 - Depending on the camera and battery temperature, the continuous recording time may be shortened while power is supplied from a wall outlet (wall socket).
+The area around the terminal may become hot.
+Be careful when handling it.

 - When using a mobile charger as a power source, confirm that it is fully charged before use.
 Also, be careful of the remaining power on the mobile charger during use.